Looong01/MT7603U_Driver_for_Linux/README.md

 If you have usb wifi based on mt7603u and interest on this , feel free to test this driver , and let mt76 driver support mt7603u ASAP.

 branch `mt76-03-usb` is based on mt76 driver clone from OpenWRT.
 But this branch didn't complete.
 Only have driver compiled, need real hardware to debug and fix.

-branch `mt7601u` is fork from khadas in github. version is `JEDI.MP1.mt7601u.v1.11`.
-Due to upstream has been supported MT7601U, this branch only for reference and test patch.

 ### How to use